Normans, Monks and a Long Lost Hospital (1066-1605)

 It is possible to speculate as to what the land was used for during these periods, it was probably a mix of some light agricultural use, forestry, and hunting.
 More tantalisingly, during the English Civil War, the royalist Thomas Smyth (MP for Bridgewater) is said to have buried the family silver somewhere on the grounds, only for it to be lost.
 Maybe it’s here?

 A Living Reminder of “the leigh” – the Veteran Pollarded Oak (late 1600s to Present)

 It is difficult to age pollard oaks but a Bristol Tree Forum member assessed the tree in 2020 and indicated that it is likely to be 300-350 years old, meaning it predates the current property by over a hundred years at least.
-At the time of writing, it has a circumference of 604cm at 1.5 metres above the ground.
+In 2020 it had a circumference of 604cm at 1.5 metres above the ground.
 It is classed as a veteran tree and is now registered with the Woodland Trust’s Ancient Tree Inventory.

 The Great Sell-Off (1865-1874)

 Three hundred years after the purchase of the main Ashton Court estate from the Arundels, the completion of the Clifton Suspension Bridge connecting Clifton and Leigh Woods provided the Smyths with an opportunity to sell the land nearest the bridge and develop it into a suburb.
 Sir Greville Smyth paid part of the funds needed to complete the bridge in 1864, on the condition that the roadway was widened from 24 to 30 feet, allowing greater traffic to enter the Leigh Woods area.